-Obtaining Graduate Credits
+Obtaining Graduate-Level Professional Development Credits

-We have partnered with regionally-accredited universities to provide graduate-level university credits for our courses.
+- We have partnered with regionally-accredited universities to provide graduate-level professional development credits for our courses.

-Upon successful completion of your course, you will receive a Certificate of Completion for your records.
+- Upon successful completion of your course, you will receive a Certificate of Completion for your records.

-Select the university (see University Partners tab) from whom you want your credits--the university or universities that are providing credits for a specific course are listed in the drop down in each course description.
+- Select the university (see University Partners tab) from whom you want your credits--the university or universities that are providing credits for a specific course are listed in the drop down in each course description.

-CE Credits Online will email you instructions on how to pay for the credits ($50-$55/credit, depending on the university you select).
+- CE Credits Online will email you instructions on how to pay for the credits ($55/credit).

-Upon completion of your course, CE Credits Online will forward all the required documentation to the University you selected.
+- Upon completion of your course, CE Credits Online will forward all the required documentation to the University you selected.

-The University partner will process your course completion and provide a transcript that includes the name of the course, course number, number of credits, and your grade.
+- The University partner will process your course completion and provide a transcript that includes the name of the course, course number, number of credits, and your grade.

-You will receive directions on how to receive your transcript in email form, and you can also review the University Partners section of our website for more information.
+- You will receive directions on how to receive your transcript in email form, and you can also review the University Partners section of our website for more information.

 Obtaining CPE Credits

-Upon successful completion of your course, you will receive a Certificate of Completion for your records that will include the name of the course, the number of professional development hours completed and our CPE Provider number.
+- Upon successful completion of your course, you will receive a Certificate of Completion for your records that will include the name of the course, the number of professional development hours completed and our CPE Provider number.

-The Certificate of Completion is designed as a record that verifies that a professional development course was taken and passed.
+- The Certificate of Completion is designed as a record that verifies that a professional development course was taken and passed.